 Evaluating Painters Quote

 Avoid ambiguous quotes at all costs.
 A detailed quote should provide clear line items and descriptions.
 The more the quote is broken down, the easier it is for you to understand and potentially control costs.
 The project’s cost should always be considered, remember the lowest price isn’t always the best quote.

 The process of quoting is one of the most critical aspects of the process.
 Each contractor’s quoting process will vary.
 Estimators that are not taking the process seriously will write numbers on the back of business cards, others put quotes together in their vehicle, and some email the estimates.

 It is fair to say, never to accept a business card proposal.
 An organized and thorough company will provide clear and concise contracts.

 Having a warranty is almost as important as having a contract.
 If your local painter does not offer a specified warranty, you may want to look elsewhere.
 By law, a signed contract gives a client fundamental rights to decent work standards, but you want a company that sets its own guaranteed work standards.

 A contractor’s guarantee should be elaborate and have fixed terms.
 And don’t overlook – a proven work history is just as crucial as the guarantee itself.
 A company that has been around for a long-time is more likely to continue service and handle any potential future failure or issues.

 A proper guarantee should include text that proves who the company is and guarantees what they promise.
 So, a contract guarantee is an absolute must-have.

 Almost every homeowner is looking for quality.
 Unfortunately, to market themselves, every painter uses the word quality very loosely.

-The quality of the service and paint quality are near equally important.
+The quality of the service and paint quality are nearly equally important.
 Outside of painters being detailed and meticulous, be sure to make it clear to your painter or any contractor that you want quality materials.
 Applying quality materials is especially important for any exterior or high traffic area.